commschamp/CommsDSL-Specification/fields/set.md

     </fields>
 </schema>
 ```
-The bit indexing starts from **Least** significant bit, and mustn't exceed number
+The bit indexing starts from **least** significant bit, and mustn't exceed number
 of bits allowed by the [underlying type](#underlying-type).
 The **&lt;bit&gt;**-s
 may be listed in any order, not necessarily sorted.